The Relationship between Iron and Solids in Industrial Stormwater

 We can’t say it enough: housekeeping works, including:

-• Training.
+- Training.
 Ensuring staff understand how and where to samples is crucial.
 Additionally, understanding when to take samples is vital and don’t forget to avoid the first flush at all costs!

 Increase Infiltration

-Make the soil that is partially contributing to your iron and TSS work for you instead of against you!
-Increasing infiltration area not only replenishes the groundwater but it also allows the natural filtration process through soil to take place.
 For example, particulate-bound metals are removed as runoff infiltrates through mulch and sandy soil layers.
 This sometimes can be tough to do if the underlying geology is clay or mud, there’s not enough distance to groundwater, or a facility has well-compacted ground surfaces.

 Implement Erosion Control Methods

 Permeable surfaces have the potential to erode during heavy rain events.
-To prevent erosion the following BMPs can prevent erosion and sedimentation: preservation of natural vegetation, seeding, mulching and matting, plastic covering, silt fences, temporary/semi-permanent drainage swales, check dams, and sediment traps and ponds.
-These control measures installed along slopes can direct stormwater runoff to a sedimentation basin where solids are allowed to settle out of runoff before discharging off-site.
+The following BMPs can prevent erosion and sedimentation: preservation of natural vegetation, seeding, mulching and matting, plastic covering, silt fences, temporary/semi-permanent drainage swales, check dams, and sediment traps and ponds.

 Plant Vegetation with Caution

 While vegetation is key to filtering solids out of stormwater, planting vegetation will also disturb soils.
 Allow plenty of time before the rainy season to plant vegetation so that vegetation is established and able to collect solids rather than erode.
-Also, consider that fertilizing vegetation contributes to nitrates in stormwater so probably wise not to use any, if possible, or just enough to promote growth.

 Final Thoughts

-Iron is a problem for many industrial facilities in California because iron and TSS occur both naturally in the environment and industrial activities and materials.
-The correlation of TSS and iron indicate that reducing TSS concentrations to below 9 mg/L also reduce iron concentrations below the NAL of 1 mg/L. While reducing TSS concentrations to 9 mg/L at a large, unpaved facility may seem near impossible, Mapistry customers have had success.
-The installation of inexpensive stormwater BMPs aimed at reducing soil erosion and filtering out solids have proven successful.
+The correlation of TSS and iron indicates that reducing TSS concentrations to below 9 mg/L also reduces iron concentrations below the NAL of 1 mg/L. While reducing TSS concentrations to 9 mg/L at a large, unpaved facility may seem near impossible, Mapistry customers have had success.
+Installing inexpensive stormwater BMPs to reduce soil erosion and filter out solids has proven successful.

 Works Cited